davidsoloman/WeaRSS/README.md

 ## Contributing

 There's lots of potential features to implement, and I'd love the community's help!
+Feel free to fork and make pull requests, but please try to follow the app's coding conventions.
+If you'd like ideas for what could be implemented, check out the [issues](https://github.com/creativedrewy/WeaRSS/issues).
+Some enhancement ideas are documented there.

 License
 --------